MIT Legacy Acceptance Rate

 More significantly, whether they are a legacy applicant or not, make sure your application is as solid as possible if you have MIT on your bucket list.
 Outside of the Common App, MIT has its own application process.
 Check the application carefully, and begin early.
 You will need to produce excellent essays in addition to having excellent academics, test results, and extracurricular activities.

 At a place like MIT, students might stand out by having a strong application.
-Whether or not you decided to work with a college counselor, it’s crucial to have a standout application with excellent writing while trying to get in.
+Whether or not you decide to work with a college counselor, it’s crucial to have a standout application with excellent writing while trying to get in.

 Due to the extremely low acceptance rate at MIT, applicants must make their applications stand out from the crowd to be considered.
 Excellent essays and well-considered applications can help a strong student stand out in a competitive sector.
 Frequently working with students who aspire to attend MIT, it is safe to conclude that the applicant should be more than just a math prodigy.
 With MIT’s incredibly low acceptance percentage, having a rockstar application is essential.